external-secrets/external-secrets/docs/provider/chef.md

 chef-server-ctl user-create USER_NAME FIRST_NAME [MIDDLE_NAME] LAST_NAME EMAIL 'PASSWORD' (options)
 ```

-More details on the above command are available here https://docs.chef.io/server/server_users/#user-create.
+More details on the above command are available here [Chef User Create Option](https://docs.chef.io/server/server_users/#user-create).
 The above command will return the default private key (PRIVATE_KEY_VALUE), which we will use for authentication.
-Additionally, a Chef User with access to specific data bags, private key pair with expiration date can be created with the help of [knife user key](https://docs.chef.io/server/auth/#knife-user-key) command.
+Additionally, a Chef User with access to specific data bags, a private key pair with an expiration date can be created with the help of the  [knife user key](https://docs.chef.io/server/auth/#knife-user-key) command.

 ### Create a secret containing your private key

-We need to store above User's apikey into a secret resource.
+We need to store the above User's API key into a secret resource.
 Example:
 ```sh
 kubectl create secret generic chef-user-secret -n vivid --from-literal=user-private-key='PRIVATE_KEY_VALUE'
 ```

-### Createing ClusterSecretStore
+### Creating ClusterSecretStore

-The Chef `ClusterSecretStore` is a cluster scoped SecretStore that can be referenced by all Chef `ExternalSecrets` from all namespaces.
-You can follow below example to create `ClusterSecretStore` resource.
+The Chef `ClusterSecretStore` is a cluster-scoped SecretStore that can be referenced by all Chef `ExternalSecrets` from all namespaces.
+You can follow the below example to create a `ClusterSecretStore` resource.

 ```yaml
 apiVersion: external-secrets.io/v1beta1